J. H. Wilkinson Prize for Numerical Software

 of numerical software.
 The award is named to commemorate the outstanding contributions of James H. Wilkinson in the same field.

+History and administration

 The prize was established by Argonne National Laboratory (ANL), the National Physical Laboratory (NPL), and the Numerical Algorithms Group (NAG).
 They sponsored the award every four years at the International Congress on Industrial and Applied Mathematics (ICIAM) beginning with the 1991 award.
 By agreement in 2015 among ANL, NPL, NAG, and SIAM, the prize will be administered by the Society for Industrial and Applied Mathematics (SIAM) starting with the 2019 award.

 Eligibility and selection criteria

 Candidates must have worked in the field for at most 12 years after receiving their PhD as of January 1 of the award year.
 Breaks in continuity are allowed, and the prize committee may make exceptions.
 The award is given on the basis of: